How often do IEA Ministerial meetings take place?

 Why are representatives from non-member countries invited to participate?

 Growing economic interdependence and increasingly global energy market and environmental issues make IEA relations with non-member countries, industry, international organisations and other stakeholders especially important.
 Member countries and non-member countries must work together and share knowledge and ideas to overcome current global energy challenges.

 When did the Ministerial first include non-member delegations?

 Non-member countries have attended since at least 2001.
-Although no non-member countries were represented in 2007, in 2009 officials from China, India, and Russia attended.
 In 2015 representatives from the non-member countries Brazil, Chile, China, India, Indonesia, Mexico, Morocco, South Africa and Thailand attended all sessions of the Ministerial, with no closed sessions exclusively for member countries.
 During the Ministerial, China, Indonesia and Thailand activated their Association status with the IEA.